 Use the list below to help determine if term life insurance is right for you and your insurance needs.

 – Premiums are lower than permanent insurance, allowing younger people to buy more coverage when the need for protection is typically greater.

 – Term is also useful for insuring specific needs that will disappear in time such as mortgages or loans.

-– Mortgage cancellation insurance, for example, is decreasing term coverage whose face amount (i.e., insurance amount) at any given time roughly approximates the amount of the outstanding mortgage.
+– Mortgage cancellation insurance, for example, is decreasing term coverage, which has a face amount (i.e., insurance amount) roughly equal to the amount of outstanding mortgage.
 If the insured person dies, the insurance proceeds are used to pay off the mortgage.